ygo74/ygo74.github.io/platforms_support/artifacts_repository/index.md

 Before choosing the platform, it is mandatory to have a complete analysis of uses cases to be covered:

-* Why do i need repositories ?
+* Why do I need repositories ?
-* Do we have Internet access from workstations, from servers ?
+* Do I have Internet access from workstations, from servers ?
-* How do we want manage external packages, in-house packages ?
+* How do I want to manage external packages, in-house packages ?
-* Can we trust downloaded packages ?
+* Can I trust downloaded packages ?
 * What is the estimated size of storage ?
-* How do we manage obsolescence ?
+* How do I want to manage packages / applications lifecycle ?

 {: .important-title }
 > Contoso requirements